pveyes/htmr/README.md

 ## Usage

-Usage is quite straightforward, use the default export, and pass HTML string.
+Use the default export, and pass HTML string.

 ```js
 import React from 'react';